First Presbyterian Church (Buffalo, New York): First Presbyterian Church at Symphony Circle (1889–present)

 During the Pan-American Exhibition of 1901, Theodore Roosevelt worshiped at the First Presbyterian Church, both as vice president and following the assassination of William McKinley.
 Dr. Mitchell breakfasted with Theodore Roosevelt on the morning following his inauguration, and there is some evidence to support that they were on familiar terms with each other, due in part possibly to Dr. Mitchell's pastorate in Washington, D.C. from 1869 to 1878.

 With Dr. Mitchell's retirement in 1904 came the pastorate of Dr. Andrew Van Vranken Raymond, D.D., who came to the church in 1906 from the office of president of Union College.
 Dr. Raymond served first supplied the pulpit as the stated "supply pastor", but then following the death of his wife in 1907, congregation decided to extend to him a call as pastor which he decided to accept.
 It was during Dr, Raymond's tenure as pastor that on February 2, 1912, the church celebrated its centennial in style, with the sanctuary decorated for the occasion with ropes of green garland, touched here and there with red and white flowers and the dates 1812 and 1912 adorning either side of the chancel.

 The building has undergone several modifications over the years; most noted was the rebuilding of the old Roosevelt organ in 1915 by Austin Organs, Inc., retaining most of the Roosevelt pipes, then the redecoration of the sanctuary in 1924 under direction of Mr. William Carson Francis (1879–1945), a fourth-generation member of the congregation.
 Redecoration began on June 9, 1924, and was completed before October 19 service.
 This required the sanctuary spaces to be closed from September 11 through October 12 forcing the congregation to worship nearby at the State Normal School at the corner of Jersey and 14th Streets.

 A special dedication ceremony was held the following Sunday on October 19, 1924.
 It was during this redecorating that the memorial windows of such exquisite design and color were installed.
-In 1925 the cornerstone for the Parish House was laid, the new parish house was dedicated in February 1926, both during the pastorate of Dr. George Arthur Buttrick, D.D.
+In 1925 the cornerstone for the Parish House was laid, the new parish house was dedicated in February 1926.
+This was during the pastorate of Dr. George Arthur Buttrick, D.D.

 On November 5, 1931, Dr. Ralph B. Hindman was installed as pastor and because of the economics of the times; the church was forced to give up the mission of Welcome Hall following the retirement of Rev. William E. McLennan, who had been the director since 1909.
 The building and mission was sold to the City of Buffalo where it remained in operation as a community center before being closed and torn down a few years later.